simform-solutions/basic-react-native-boiler-plate/README.md

   * [react-native-extended-stylesheet](https://github.com/vitalets/react-native-extended-stylesheet): Every mobile application should be responsive even if we don't use flex-layout for all the styling in the application.
 Instead of using the StyleSheet provided by react-native, we recommend using the stylesheet provided by this library.
   * [native-base](https://nativebase.io/): A very rich UI library which is also customizable.
 By using it, you don't have to create some basic UI components in your application.
 Further more it also provides [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) out of the box.
   * "eslint:recommended" linting guide: Writing good and error free code is a must. eslint will help you to write good code and not to make common mistakes.
+  * There are pre-commit hooks implemented to prevent bad commits.
+So if you don't lint your code before commititng it, you won't be able to commit it.

 ## :arrow_up: How to Setup